Liaoliaoliaole/SDAQ-worker/README.md

 # SDAQ_worker Project

 ## Preamp
 This repository related to a software control and emulate suite related to SDAQ devices.
-An SDAQs is a proprietary acquisition device (developed by iCraft Oy) with predefined physical input (voltage, current, thermocouple, etc) and CANBus output.
+An SDAQs is a proprietary (developed by iCraft Oy) acquisition devices with predefined physical input (voltage, current, thermocouple, etc) and CANBus interface as output.

 The SDAQ_worker project was started with the phylosophy to make some softwares that can control this devices from a computer that is equip with CAN interface (Linux Socket CAN compatible) and runs GNU operating system.

 ## Executables
-After the compilation 2 executable files are produced that are:
+After the compilation 2 executable files are produced, that are:
 * SDAQ_worker
 * SDAQ_psim